sketch-hq/SketchAPI/docs/api/ImportableObject.md

 var symbolMaster = symbolReference.importInDocument(document)
 ```

-You can import a Shareable Object to any document, even if it has already beenn imported.
+You can import an Importable Object to any document, even if it has already beenn imported.

 ### Returns